aollagnier/CyberAgression-Large/README.md

 Messages are labeled whether they are aggressive or not.

+(G) Sentiment : determine the emotional tone behind a body of text.

+(POS) Positive Sentiment - express joy, love, support, or appreciation in a non-aggressive tone, promoting respect, kindness, and encouragement, often including casual or humorous comments without intent to offend.
+(NEG) Negative Sentiment - express emotions like anger, frustration, or disapproval, often containing aggression or hostility, including insulting or offensive language, and can promote violence, mockery, or exclusion without necessarily using profanity.
+(NEU) Neutral Sentiment - convey facts, objective statements, or inquiries without expressing strong emotions, and does not reveal the author's emotional state.
+Messages are labeled whether they are aggressive or not.

 Here are the possible label combinations in the FRHATE annotation.

--	NAG NULL NULL DFN ATK
+-	NAG NULL NULL DFN ATK NEU
--	OAG victim_support THR ATK EMP
+-	OAG victim_support THR ATK EMP POS
--	CAG victim BLM GSL NULL
+-	CAG victim BLM GSL NULL NEU

 4) CITING THE DATASET